fishcus/KAP-manual/en/integration/qlik.en.md

    You may be able to enable Direct Query mode by typing `Direct Query` in front of your query script in Script editor.

+   > Tip: When you connect Qlik to Kyligence Enterprise, it will send a query which triggers full table scan.
+This will take a relatively long time to process the query when the dataset is extremely large.
+You can adjust parameter `kylin.query.force-limit` in `kylin.properties` to 1000, which indicates that the total records queried by statement `select *` from the data source is limited to 1000.

    Below is the screenshot of such Direct Query script against *kylin_sales_cube* in *Learn_kylin* project.![Script](images/Qlik/script_run_result.PNG)

    Once you defined such script, Qlik Sense can generate SQL based on this script for your report.